 By Thomas Zarka, MD, FACOG at Women’s Health Associates of Derry

-Menopause occurs when a women has her last menstrual cycle and is no longer fertile.
+Menopause occurs when a woman has her last menstrual cycle and is no longer fertile.
 The biggest drawback to menopause is an unpredictable change in sex hormone levels, especially estrogen, progesterone and testosterone.
 The process of menopause causes a host of symptoms, some immediate and others long-term.
 Two of the most problematic side effects are hot flashes and mood alterations.
 While hormone replacement therapy can help eliminate these problems, results of a 2002 Women’s Health Initiative study have cast doubt on the wisdom of taking estrogen during and after menopause.
 It showed that hormone replacement therapy does not protect against heart disease, as previously thought.
 Furthermore, it can have serious adverse consequences.
 As a result, use of hormone replacement therapy has drastically declined since that time, and women have been eager to find alternative therapies for their menopausal symptoms.

 Homeopathy, also known as homeopathic medicine, is an alternative medical system that was developed in Germany more than 200 years ago.
 Homeopathic remedies are regulated as drugs under the Federal Food, Drug and Cosmetic Act (FDCA), but the FDA does not evaluate the remedies for safety or effectiveness.1 There is evidence that some homeopathic remedies are effective in treating the symptoms of menopause.